kucharzyk-sebastian/make-my-day/README.md

 Simply open Visual Studio Code in the root directory, press `ctrl + shift + p`, type `Tasks: run task` and confirm it with `enter`.
 It will show a list of all available tasks.
 Choose `Python: set up environment` and press `enter`.
 You'll see a dropdown with choices, select `Continue without scanning the task output` and press `enter` again.
 It should open a terminal and install all the required packages (alternatively, you can use the Task Explorer extension for that).

 The next step is to prepare Django for local development.
-First of all, you need to run the database's migrations by executing `Django: run migrations` tasks.
+First of all, you need to run the database's migrations by executing `Django: Migrate` tasks.
 Once this is ready, you should create a superuser.
 Open a new terminal in Visual Studio Code by going to the `Terminal` tab and selecting `New terminal` (or CTRL+SHIFT+\`).
 The path in the terminal window should be prepended with the `(.venv)` keyword.
 If it's not, you need to activate the virtual environment by executing `.venv\Scripts\activate`.
 Finally, create the superuser by executing `python manage.py createsuperuser` and follow the prompts.

 ## Running the tests